 Ramune is another carbonated soft drink brand that can refresh your mind (and body) on the hottest summer days.
 This is a product of Alexander Cemerion Sim – a pharmacist, and he introduced this drink to the public in Kobe city in 1884.

 What impresses me most about this beverage is not its taste but its unique bottle design.
-They are Codd-neck bottles made from glass with marble sealing.
-To open it, you have to push the glass marble inward.
+They are Codd-neck bottles made from glass with old-school marble sealing.
+To open it, you have to push the glass ball inward through the rubber stopper.

 They are called marble soda as well.
 However, it is so easy to open or avoid the marble stop the flow, in 2006, the manufacturer already provided an easier version to enjoy this drink.
-But there are also other options in normal PET bottle oR cans.
+But there are also other options in normal PET bottles or cans.

-The first Ramune flavor is lychee, but you can find them in other 56 flavors with different fruity tastes.
+The first Ramune flavor is lychee, but you can find them in other 56 flavors with different fruity tastes in plastic bottles nowadays.
 So don’t forget to try this treat by Japanese street vendors.
 It’s no exaggeration that Ramune is a symbol of Japanese summer.

 Location: Across the country via stores or vending machines.
 It is also the choicest drink in the warm festival.